JpOnline/looset-diagram-mvp/README.md

         return cls.from_id(client, response['Id'])
 ```

 the `indentation-level-to-search` is 4.
-The `interface-files/closed-dirs.edn` file must have a vector of all directories path.
-Commands that can help you to extract this information are
-- `tree /home/smokeonline/projects/Articulate/ -fiP *.cs >> interface-files/files-to-analyze.edn`
-- `tree /home/smokeonline/projects/Articulate/ -fid >> interface-files/closed-dirs.edn`
-- or `find . | grep -e cljs$`

 Then you can run `lein run` to generate the new `src/ui/initial_state.cljs` file.

-The frontend is basically a different project that uses [Figwheel](https://figwheel.org/) to fire up a local server you can run the following commands:
+The frontend is basically a different project that uses [Figwheel](https://figwheel.org/), to fire up a local server you can run the following commands:

 `npm install` - Need when running the code for the first time.
 It install node packages dependencies.